 Ever since debuting the MOMENTUM True Wireless, Sennheiser has enjoyed a rather unique position amongst audio companies in the true wireless space with some of the best-sounding options out there.
 However, there’s a few quirks to address before you pull the trigger on buying these buds.

-A flat response in bass notes mean that most of your music below middle C will sound exactly as it’s supposed to—no crazy-powerful basslines drowning everything else out, or random notes surprising you with their relative volume.
+A flat response in bass notes means that most of your music below middle C will sound exactly as it’s supposed to—no crazy-powerful basslines drowning everything else out, or random notes surprising you with their relative volume.
 Even if it’s not what you’re used to, many appreciate this kind of sound because it means that basslines aren’t going to mess up your listening experience.
 However, the downside is that older songs may be a little more difficult to pick out bass instruments that aren’t the center of the mix.
 For example, the bass in Barry White’s song You’re the first, the last, my everything tends to sound a bit quieter than it should in the presence of other elements like Barry’s famously low voice.
 In general though, instances like that with older mixes shouldn’t be all that noticeable.

 Mids and highs